 Under the Home Solutions Agreement, the Company did not purchase, among other things, any accounts receivable associated with governmental payors.
 However, the Home Solutions Agreement stipulates that collections of government receivables, as of the first anniversary of the closing date, in an amount less than the amount estimated as government receivables in the Closing Certificate, must be paid to the seller.
-The Company believes the government receivables will be collected and, as a result, has not recorded a liability for the guarantee.
+The Company continues to evaluate the collectability of the government receivables and will record a liability in the event collections fall short of the guarantee.